Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we propose a novel contrastive policy pretraining method ACO using hours-long uncurated YouTube videos.
-By learning action-conditioned features from unlabeled video frames with pseudo labels of action, our methods greatly improve the generalizability of the learned representation and brings substantial improvements to the downstream tasks.
+By learning action-conditioned features from unlabeled video frames with pseudo action labels, our methods greatly improve the generalizability of the learned representation and brings substantial improvements to downstream tasks.

-\textbf{Limitations.} Despite the generalizable representation provided by pretraining with action information, we incorporate a strong assumption: each driving scene corresponds to only one action.
-This does not hold true as drivers may have various driving intentions at complex scenarios.
+\textbf{Limitations.} Despite the generalizable representation provided by pretraining with action information, we incorporate a strong assumption: only one action corresponds to each driving scene in a single video frame.
+This does not hold true as drivers may have various driving intentions in complex scenarios.
 Future study will concentrate on how to label frames more accurately, \textit{e.g.} labeling each frame with an action distribution, to produce more precise action contrastive pairs.
-Also, action-conditioned contrastive learning has conflict with widely used geometric-aware augmentations like cropping and flipping, suppressing feature's instance discrimination ability.
-We leave this problem open for future study.
+Besides, action-conditioned contrastive learning has conflict with widely used geometric-aware augmentations like cropping and flipping, suppressing feature's instance discrimination ability.
+We leave this problem for future study.